pjaos/retirement_finances/README.md

 Before installing the software on Windows you will need to install the python environment.
 To do this follow the steps below.

 - Open the Microsoft Store (suitcase in the Windows toolbar that has the Windows logo on the side).
-- Enter python into the 'Search apps, games, movies, and more' field at the top of the window.
+- Enter [python](https://www.python.org/about/) into the 'Search apps, games, movies, and more' field at the top of the window.
 - Select 'Python 3.12' option from the displayed list.
+- Select the Get button to install python onto your PC.

 Python should then be installed onto your Windows PC.
 When this successfully completes you may install the Retirement Finances application.

 Double click on the Retirement_Finances_3.5.exe file.
 The version number in the filename may change.

-This will start a standard Windowws program installer.
+This will start a standard Windows program installer.

 - The first windows shows the Open Source License agreement.
 This contains the MIT License text.
 Once you are happy, select the 'I accept the agreement' radio button and then select the Next button.
 - Select the Install button.